When Can You Resume Using Normal Shampoo After a Hair Transplant?

-• Specialized Shampoo: Initially, a special shampoo recommended by your transplant surgeon is used to cleanse the scalp gently without disrupting newly transplanted follicles.
+Initially, a special shampoo is recommended by your transplant surgeon to cleanse the scalp gently without disrupting newly transplanted follicles.

 Transitioning to Normal Shampoo

-• Scalp Sensitivity: Pay attention to any signs of scalp sensitivity or discomfort when switching to a new shampoo.
+Pay attention to any signs of scalp sensitivity or discomfort when switching to a new shampoo.
 If irritation occurs, consult with your surgeon before continuing use.
+Additionally, you might need to consult with your surgeon if the swelling, itching, and redness don’t stop within a couple of days.

 Factors Influencing Shampoo Use After Hair Transplant